neondatabase/website/content/docs/functions/avg.md

 updatedOn: '2024-03-04T10:00:00.000Z'
 ---

-The `avg()` function in Postgres is an aggregate function used to calculate the arithmetic mean of a set of numeric values.
+The Postgres `avg()` function calculates the arithmetic mean of a set of numeric values.

-This function is particularly useful when you need to understand the central tendency of a dataset, compare different groups, or identify trends over time.
+This function is particularly useful when you need to understand typical values in a dataset, compare different groups, or identify trends over time.
 For example, you might use it to calculate the average order value for an e-commerce platform, the average response time for a web service, or the mean of sensor readings over time.

 <CTA />